MVM Partners

 Series A in 2011

-Patient Connect delivers evidence-based clinical messages at the point of care.
-Health Information is a pioneer in this field, and is launching first-to-market clinical messaging services within 40% of retail pharmacies and 50% of hospital pharmacies.
-Over the last three years Health Information has completed over 40 customer projects for 18 of the top 20 UK pharmaceutical companies.
+Patient Connect operates a clinical information platform focused on delivering evidence-based clinical messages at the point of care.
+By providing patient support and education, the platform enhances patient understanding of medication importance, proper usage, and management of side effects, thereby improving compliance.
+The company has established itself as a pioneer in clinical messaging services, reaching 40% of retail pharmacies and 50% of hospital pharmacies.
+Over the past three years, Patient Connect has successfully completed more than 40 customer projects for 18 of the top 20 pharmaceutical companies in the UK, solidifying its reputation in the healthcare sector.

 Horizon Discovery